The New Default. Your hub for building smart, fast, and sustainable AI software

 Best Ruby on Rails Database Optimization Techniques to Boost Performance

 Speed and performance are essential for a smooth user experience in web applications.
-Ruby on Rails, a popular web application framework, is known for its simplicity and for providing its developers with many features out of the box.
-This is the case here as well since Rails, by default, uses one of the best-known architectural patterns called Active Record, which makes handling databases much easier.
-However, with great power comes great responsibility, so the easy-to-use ActiveRecord used unwisely, can lead to performance degradation.
-As you know, your application's performance can make the difference between user satisfaction and frustration.
-Yet, many developers need to pay more attention to the critical part of Ruby on Rails database optimization.
+Ruby on Rails, a popular web application framework, is known for its simplicity and for providing developers with many features out of the box.
+Rails uses Active Record by default – one of the best-known ORM patterns – which makes handling databases much easier.
+However, with great power comes great responsibility: Active Record used unwisely can lead to performance degradation.

-Whether building a startup's MVP or scaling an enterprise-grade platform, this guide will help you create efficient Ruby on Rails applications that can handle growth without compromising user experience.
+Whether you're building a startup's MVP or scaling an enterprise-grade platform, this guide will help you create efficient Ruby on Rails applications that can handle growth without compromising user experience.

 The Foundations of Ruby on Rails Database Optimization